happiguru/rails-auth/README.md

-## APROPLAT PROJECT
+## Rails Auth

-The scope APROPLAT covers two main components:-

-- To create a system (Academic Project Management System - APMS) that can facilitate the management of students' academic research process from proposal preparation to defense and final submission of the thesis to the library.

-- To build a system (Open Electronic Thesis Africa - OETA) through which students can submit their approved thesis to their respective institutions’ repositories or directly to OETA so that it is electronically accessible and can get indexed on other research websites like google scholar.
+This a sample Rails authentication repo created for easy usage

 ### Live demo

-You can visit our website on [this link](https://aproplat.com/)
+You can visit our website on [this link](https://demo.com/)

 ### Built With